-If you spot a leak on your roof it means you should have already had your roof replaced.
-A leak on a roof that’s under 10 years of age is most likely the result of poor workmanship, but a leak on a roof that’s 15 years or older is a sign that you waited far too long.
-And you don’t want to wait any longer because a leak might mean that more harm is on the horizon.
+If you spot a roof leak it means you should have already had your entire roof replaced.
+A leaky roof that’s under 10 years of age is most likely the result of poor workmanship, but a roof leaking that’s 15 years or older is a sign that you waited far too long.
+And you don’t want to wait any longer because roof leaks might mean that more harm is on the horizon.

 That could significantly increase the cost of replacing your roof if water ruins your insulation, drywall, plywood, paint, electrical system, etc. So, don’t delay!

 If your roof is over 15-years-old then it’s approaching the age when it should be replaced.
-If age isn’t motivation enough, then the cost of delaying repair should be plenty compelling.
+If age isn’t motivation enough, then the cost of repair should be one of the reasons why you should never delay getting your roof replaced.
 Remember, the longer you wait the costlier the damage may be!
 But if even savings and pragmatism isn’t motivation enough, then visual confirmation may be what it takes to get you to get to work.

-Alternatively, you can call a contractor before even seeing a leak and have them do a routine inspection.
-They’ll inspect your roof for free to give you an estimate because they want to get the job.
+Alternatively, you can hire a roofing contractor before even seeing a leak and have them do a routine inspection.
+They’ll do a free roof inspection to give you an estimate because they want to get the job.
 Meanwhile, you’ll find out if it’s time for a roof replacement!
 And you’ll def want a roof replacement.
 That’s because spot repairs undermine the integrity of your roof and are the equivalent of throwing your money away.

 A leak means you waited too long to replace your roof.
 Several situations may be the cause of your leaking roof, each of which is a symptom in and of itself that you waited too long to replace your roof.

-The shingles that make up many roofs are made out of asphalt and fiberglass.
+The shingles that make up many roofs are either asphalt shingles or made out of fiberglass.
 When the shingles exceed 15 years in age, you start to see the visual toll of all that wear and tear.
 The fiberglass begins to fall away from the asphalt, collecting around your house.
 When this happens, it’s the equivalent of having bald tires on your car.
 Time for a replace!

 As your shingles age, they begin to get brittle.
 When your shingles get brittle, they start to crack, fracture, and even fly off your roof.
 In many cases, you’ll even be able to spot from your lawn that your shingles are peeling or curling up.
 These visual cues are often a sign that your shingles are about to go airborne and land somewhere in your yard as soon as you have heavy winds or rain.